.

 LEGAL AND ILLEGAL USE OF E-SCOOTERS: INFORMATION FOR YOUR CONSUMERS

 Consumers may not be fully aware of the legal restrictions that apply to the use of e-scooters.
 Under the Consumer Protection from Unfair Trading Regulations 2008 (CPRs), retailers are obliged to disclose information that might affect a consumer's decision to buy, even if the consumer does not ask for it.
-You should therefore make it clear to prospective customers that the e-scooter that they buy may have restrictions on its use or capability, and to advise them to only purchase one that meets their requirements.
+Therefore, you need to make it clear to prospective customers that the e-scooter that they buy may have restrictions on its use or capability, and to advise them to only purchase one that meets their requirements.

 They may well be disappointed if they buy an e-scooter expecting to be able to ride it in a local park or common, only to find out later that they cannot do so.

-For more information on the CPRs, please see 'Consumer protection from unfair trading'.
+For more information on the CPRs, please see 'Protection from unfair trading'.

 Key legislation